What we'd do for a commercial cleaning company.

 Vendor-contract renewal timing

-Contract status and renewal windows surfaced through research and qualification calls — because cleaning contracts switch at renewal or when the vendor slips, and you want to be in the inbox for both.
+Contract status and renewal windows surfaced through research and qualification calls.
+Cleaning contracts switch at renewal or when the vendor slips, and you want to be in the inbox for both.

 Then we plug in the channels.